nikhil27gargeya/nikhil27gargeya.github.io/uikit.md

 execute playground button located in the bottom left-hand corner of the main panel, or click the play buttons to run code in stages on the margin of the editor

+App Delegate:

+Scene Delegate:

+UIKit components:
+UIViewController: Navigation (controlling the flow of the app)

+Coordinator Pattern:
+The problem: